Social Anxiety Safety Behaviors

 - Only going to get togethers with trusted, extra-supportive friends

 - Constantly seeking reassurance from friends ("I feel like I acted so weird talking to Keisha a second ago.
-It wasn't so bad, right???"
+It wasn't so bad, right???")

-Using calming breathing techniques
+Using calming techniques or items

 - Being overly-reliant on breathing techniques to calm down, like if you can only stay at a party if you run to the bathroom every fifteen minutes to take some deep breaths and calm down